-- 2.17 On-site generation of renewable energy is typically accomplished through solar panels (photovoltaic or PV panels) on roofs, although other approaches such as wind turbines and solar water heating are also possible.
-They can provide a significant portion of a home or business's energy needs, and can feed into the electricity grid when they are producing in excess of on-site demand, further offsetting an individual's electricity bill. - 2.18 Although solar panel installations will be generally supported, in designated conservation areas or other areas with Article 4 restrictions on permitted development rights there may be some restrictions on the installation of panels on roofs, to preserve a historic street scene or character.
+- is typically accomplished through solar panels (photovoltaic or PV panels) on roofs, although other approaches such as wind turbines and solar water heating are also possible.
+They can provide a significant portion of a home or business's energy needs, and can feed into the electricity grid when they are producing in excess of on-site demand, further offsetting an individual's electricity bill.
+All major applications must generate at least 10% of demand from on-site renewables - 2.18 Although solar panel installations will be generally supported, in designated conservation areas or other areas with Article 4 restrictions on permitted development rights there may be some restrictions on the installation of panels on roofs, to preserve a historic street scene or character.
 In these circumstances SBC should be consulted for advice.

-2.19 The supply of renewable zero-carbon energy can fluctuate depending on weather conditions, so it is possible to store surplus energy for use later when demand is higher.
+energy can fluctuate depending on weather conditions, so it is possible to store surplus energy for use later when demand is higher.
 Home or on-site batteries, connected as part of a solar panel installation, can be an effective way of achieving this.